lpic2book/src/docs/lpic2.210.3.md

     Each entry can contain as many \<attrtype\>: \<attrvalue\> pairs as needed.
 A blank line indicates the end of an entry.
-A line may be broken and continued (folded) by indenting the continued portion of a line by one space.
+A line may be broken and continued (folded) by indenting the continued portion of the line.
 For example, the following two statements are identical:

             dn: cn=some_example_user,dc=example,dc=com
             dn: cn=some_e